 Research and development programmes continue to progress year by year with a strong focus in four key areas: respiratory, neonatology, rare disease and special care.

-Respiratory is a core area of R&D expertise, which has delivered significant value for the company and continues to expand to meet areas of unmet medical need in asthma, Chronic Obstructive Pulmonary Disease (COPD) and other respiratory diseases
+Respiratory is a core area of R&D expertise, which has delivered significant value for the company and continues to expand to meet areas of unmet medical need in asthma, chronic obstructive pulmonary disease (COPD) and other respiratory diseases

 Through the clinical success of Curosurf in treating neonatal respiratory distress syndrome, Chiesi has established an impressive platform in neonatology.
-In this area of high unmet medical need R&D programmes include novel and less-invasive methods for the targeted delivery of Curosurf to the lung of the infant.
-The proprietary synthetic surfactant is undergoing clinical trials with emerging data supporting the safety, efficacy and clinical utility of this potential new addition to surfactant replacement therapy options.
+In this area of high unmet medical need R&D programmes include novel and less-invasive methods for the targeted delivery of Curosurf to the lung of the infant.With earlier stage programs targeted another devastating respiratory disease of the new born: notably bronchopulmonary dysplasia.

-As we expand our pipeline behind these ground-breaking respiratory-focused products, new programmes have been developed and added for candidates for the treatment of other neonatal conditions.
-For example, we are advancing a program for a novel therapeutic for the treatment of Neonatal Opioid Withdrawal Syndrome (NOWS).
+As we expand our pipeline beyond these ground-breaking respiratory-focused products, new programmes have been developed for other neonatal conditions.
+For example, we are advancing a program for a novel therapeutic for the treatment of neonatal opioid withdrawal syndrome (NOWS).
 Moreover, there are currently no effective approved pharmacological therapeutics for neonatal brain injury: a relatively common condition associated with significant levels of morbidity and mortality in newborns.